Lesmiscore/PhpApp/README.md

 # Server for PHP (Android) #

-This is totally free app that works using PHP built-in server for Android and can be started automatically on Android boot.
+This is totally free PHP server for Android that works using PHP built-in server.

 ## Features ##

-* PHP 5.6.9
+* PHP 5.6.12
 * Start server on Android device boot(if needed)
 * Keep server running even if Server for PHP app is killed(if needed)
+* Show notification when server is running(if needed)
 * Configurable server port, network interface, document root
 * Most of PHP extensions can be enabled and disabled